dtzxporter/ModmeWiki/wiki/black_ops_3/guides/Weapon-Porting-Apex-Legends.md

  - Setting up the Conversion Rig
  - Convert and Fix ADS Animations
  - Convert Normal Animations
- - Create and Convert Missing/Broken Animations
+ - Create and Convert Broken Animations

 ## Dumping the games assets
 It is paramount that you read the instructions given to you on the Legion Wiki page before you attempt to rip assets.
 This will give you a understanding of the tool so you do not make any mistakes.